iOS 12 Shortcuts: 3 for YouTube you should be using

-To add these Shortcuts, make sure you are viewing this in Safari on your iPhone or iPad ($340 at Amazon).
+To add these Shortcuts, make sure you are viewing this in Safari on your iPhone or iPad ($469 at Apple).
 Just tap the link and then tap the Get Shortcut button to add it to the Library tab in the Shortcuts app.

 Download YouTube